Laura Fuentes

 2. Sauté the aromatics

-Meanwhile, on a large pan over medium-high heat, heat the oil.
-Sauté the garlic for 30 seconds, until it softens and is fragrant.
-Add the onions, and cook until soft and translucent, for about 7 minutes.
-Turn off the heat and set aside.
+Meanwhile, in a large pan, sauté the garlic until it softens and is fragrant.
+Add the onions, and cook until soft and translucent.

 3. Mash the potatoes

-Drain the potatoes in a large colander.
-Once drained, transfer them back into the large pot.
-Over low heat, begin mashing the potatoes.
+Drain the potatoes and mash them over low heat.
 Add the sautéed onions and garlic and continue mashing, allowing the steam to escape.

 4. Make it creamy!